AD FS Requirements

 Any standard domain account can be used as a service account for AD FS.
 Group Managed Service accounts are also supported.
 The permissions required at runtime will be added automatically when you configure AD FS.

 Group Managed service accounts require at least one domain controller running Windows Server 2012 or higher.
+The GMSA must live under the default 'CN=Managed Service Accounts' container.

 For Kerberos authentication, the service principal name ‘